oss-aspen/8Knot/README.md

 ---

+## Architectural Comment

+Our demonstration application run in Oregon (AWS us-west2), while the Augur database that we use is in Columbus, MO.
+To improve user experience, we implement a cache using PostgreSQL as a side-car to our application.

+This has added significant application complexity that will be rebuilt and removed in the near future once we've replication our Augur database to the same data-center as our application.

+If you experience trouble with the existing caching architecture, please log an issue or reach out to us directly.

+---

-## Local Development
+## Deploying 8Knot Locally and for Development

-We've tried to make it as easy as possible to go from fork/clone to a running instance.
+We've tried to make it as easy as possible to run your own 8Knot instance.

 ### Credentials

 You will need credentials of the following form, named `env.list`, at the top-level of the 8Knot directory that you clone.
-The credentials below are valid, so you can copy and use them to access a development instance of Augur.
+The credentials below are valid, so you can copy and use them to access a testing instance of an Augur database.

+These credentials are suitable for development, but please replace any secrets with different values in production.

 ```
     AUGUR_DATABASE=graphish